More at rubyonrails.org:

 end

-You can also use on: to define custom contexts.
+You can also use :on to define custom contexts.
 Custom contexts need to be triggered explicitly by passing the name of the context to valid?, invalid?, or save.

 class Person < ApplicationRecord